 This Service facilitates the issuance, verification and revocation of certificates and documents.

-To most easily use the Service, you may first install a web browser (such as the Google Chrome web browser) and have the MetaMask electronic wallet or a Ledger hardware wallet.
+To use the Service, you may first install a web browser (such as the Google Chrome web browser) and have the MetaMask electronic wallet or a Ledger hardware wallet.
 MetaMask and other electronic wallets allow you to purchase, store, and engage in transactions using Ethereum cryptocurrency.
 You will not be able to engage in any transactions on the Service other than through MetaMask, or Ledger hardware wallet.

 Transactions that take place on this Service are managed and confirmed via the Ethereum blockchain.
 You understand that your Ethereum public address will be made publicly visible whenever you engage in a transaction on the App.